wisterose/Frameworks/component_framework.md

 # Component Management in Salient Winds

-Below is how I handle a LOT of smaller things in my game including characters, trinket spawns, killparts, spawn locations, NPCs, areas, etc.
+Below is how I handle a LOT of smaller things in my game including characters, trinket spawns, kill parts, spawn locations, NPCs, areas, etc.
 It doesn't have to be small things — it can also be used to manage bigger systems too.

 ## Overview

 All snippets below are from my co-owned game **Salient Winds**.

-Credits to [**SleitNick**](https://sleitnick.github.io/RbxUtil/) for the utility dependencies.
+Credits to [**Sleitnick**](https://sleitnick.github.io/RbxUtil/) for the utility dependencies.

 ## Dependencies